JeanCarlosVR/camxa-client/README.md

-# Getting Started with Create React App
+# Camxa

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Learning to create an website with [React](https://github.com/facebook/create-react-app) and Redux.

 ## Available Scripts